apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### August 16th, 2016: Apache Jackrabbit Oak 1.2.18 released
+Jackrabbit Oak 1.2.18 is a patch release that contains fixes and improvements over the previous 1.2.x release.
+See the [downloads](downloads.html#oak1.2) page for more details

 #### August 12th, 2016: Apache Jackrabbit Oak 1.4.6 released
 Apache Jackrabbit Oak 1.4.6 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
 See